microsoft/onnxruntime/docs/tutorials/azureml.md

 pip install matplotlib
 ```

-To create a a Jupter kernel from your conda environment, run the following, replacing <kernel name> with your own name
+To create a a Jupter kernel from your conda environment, run the following.
+Replace <kernel name> with the name of your kernel.

 ```bash
 conda install -c anaconda ipykernel